Dog chew deterrents: What are they, do they work and are they harmful?

 How not to use dog chew deterrents

 It goes without saying: never spray the dog in the face as a warning – it should not be used as a punishment.
 And don’t spray yourself even if your puppy is using your arm as a chew toy.
 Puppy biting is natural, and you want to build a bond with your dog.
-Learn how to train a puppy not to bite instead.
+Learn how to stop a puppy biting not to bite instead.

 Do not spray everywhere either: choose specific places and objects, otherwise your dog will not associate the smell as a warning, just a horrible background scent they have to put up with. rays.